iulianlaz/UserManagementApp/README.md

 ##### Rest endpoint
  The endpoint for all requests is located at `backend/rest.php`.
 When a request arrives, it is processed as follows:
  + An interceptor for the request is created.
 Here, the request is validated (only application/json content-type is accepted).
-After that, a Request object is created with available information.
+After that, a Request object is created with available information (htmlentites method is called for input data).
 The Request object contains attributes such as: resource name, resource operation, query parameters and payload.
 For example, if a request `/rest.php/user/find?page=1` arrives, the resourceName=user, resourceOperation=find and queryParameters=\["page": 1\].
  + Based on resource name from Request object a particular handler will be initialized (e.g. user handler, auth handler)
  + Before a request is handled, it is checked if user is authenticated.
 If it is, we move on, otherwise, an error is returned.